Stopping Antidepressants: Is it Withdrawal?

-All depression drugs can potentially lead to withdrawal symptoms.
+All depression drugs can potentially lead to discontinuation symptoms, but some are much more likely to do so than others.
 In fact, antidepressant labels often warn that stopping the medication too quickly may lead to bothersome symptoms.
-However, withdrawal symptoms are more likely with antidepressants that stay in your body for a shorter period of time, especially those that affect both serotonin and norepinephrine, such as Effexor (venlafaxine) and Cymbalta (duloxetine).
+However, discontinuation symptoms are more likely with antidepressants that stay in your body for a shorter period of time, especially those that affect both serotonin and norepinephrine, such as Effexor (venlafaxine) and Cymbalta (duloxetine).
 Other short-acting medications that affect mainly serotonin include:

-Withdrawal is less common with medications that take longer for the body to clear, such as Prozac (fluoxetine).
-However, longer-acting antidepressants may still cause withdrawal symptoms.
+Withdrawal is less common with medications that take longer for the body to clear, such as Prozac (fluoxetine) or Brintellix (vortioxetine).
+However, longer-acting antidepressants can still sometimes cause discontinuation symptoms.

-Withdrawal symptoms have also been reported in people trying to quit older types of antidepressant medications, including tricyclics and monoamine oxidase inhibitors (MAOIs).
+Discontinuation symptoms have also been reported in people who stop taking older types of antidepressant medications, including tricyclics and monoamine oxidase inhibitors (MAOIs).

-If you are thinking about stopping your antidepressant therapy, talk to your doctor.
+If you are thinking about stopping your antidepressant therapy, talk to your doctor to discuss the risks and benefits of discontinuing treatment.
 Never stop "cold turkey."
-In many cases, the best and safest way to quit an antidepressant is to slowly cut back your dose under the guidance of your doctor.
+In many cases, the best way to stop taking an antidepressant is to slowly cut back your dose under the guidance of your doctor.
 This is called tapering.
-Tapering helps your brain adjust to the chemical changes and can help prevent severe withdrawal symptoms.
-Your doctor will tell you how to cut back your dose over a couple of days.
+Tapering helps your brain adjust to the chemical changes and can help prevent discontinuation symptoms.
+Your doctor will tell you how to lower your dose over a couple of days.
 Never try to do this on your own.